Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Finite Sample Evaluation and Implications for Practice

-Table \ref{tab:range} presents the theoretical CPS range and $IIP(x)$ for the cases 1 and 2, at $x=0$.
-Note that the covariate variability does not impact the population CPS nor $IIP(x)$, so that the values of CPS range and $IIP(x)$ for case 1 are the same to those for case 2.
-Looking at the CPS range as a measure of IV strength, we can see that the CPS range is the widest when both valid and relevant IVs $Z_1$ and $Z_2$ are used as in (4).
-Adding an irrelevant IV $Z_3$ does not change the theoretical CPS range, so theoretically (5) has the same IV strength as (4).
-The CPS range decreases when only one of the two valid IVs are used as in (1) and (2), with $Z_2$ being stronger with wider CPS range than $Z_1$.
-As expected, when a valid IV is incorrectly specified as a proxy dummy $\widetilde{Z}_2$ in (3), the CPS range is narrower than that of the best set in (4), but wider than that in (1) with $Z_1$ alone.
-Interestingly, comparing IV set (3) with (2), set (2) with only one valid IV actually results in wider CPS range than that for the two IVs in set (3) with $Z_2$ misspecified, though the CPS interval for (3) is not completely nested within the interval for (2).
+Table \ref{tab:range} presents the CPS extremes and $IIP(x)$ of the five IV sets under the true DGP, which are the same for case 1 and 2 because the covariate variability does not impact them.
+We can see that the $(\underline{p}(x),\overline{p}(x))$ is the widest in (4) when both $Z_1$ and $Z_2$ are used.
+Adding an irrelevant $Z_3$ does not change the $(\underline{p}(x),\overline{p}(x))$, so theoretically (5) has the same IV strength as (4).
+The $(\underline{p}(x),\overline{p}(x))$ shrinks when only one valid IV is used as in (1) or (2).
+As expected, when a valid IV is incorrectly specified as a proxy dummy $\widetilde{Z}_2$ in (3), the $(\underline{p}(x),\overline{p}(x))$ is narrower than that of the best set in (4), but wider than that in (1) with $Z_1$ alone.
+Interestingly, comparing IV set (3) with (2), set (2) with only one valid IV actually results in wider $(\underline{p}(x),\overline{p}(x))$ than that for the two IVs in set (3) with $Z_2$ misspecified.

 Whilst the CPS range indicates the IV strength, it is the $IIP(x)$ that captures the identification power of each IV set, measuring the reduction of SV bound width relative to the benchmark Manski bound width due to the contribution of IVs.
 As seen from the two $IIP(x)$ columns in Table \ref{tab:range}, the same IV strength can achieve bigger identification gains for $\rho=0.5$ than that with $\rho=0.8$.
 This is consistent with the results in Section \ref{sectionNA}: as $\rho$ and ATE$(x)$ are both positive in this case, the lower absolute value of $\rho$, the higher the $IIP(x)$ is.
-For example for IV set (4), the Manski bound width can be reduced by $0.594$ (or $59.4\%$) by the two IVs when $\rho=0.8$, and it increases to 0.625 (or $62.5\%$) if $\rho=0.5$.
-The equally most powerful IV sets are (4) and (5), and the least powerful set is (1).
+For example for IV set (4), the Manski bound width can be reduced by $59.4\%$ by the two IVs when $\rho=0.8$, and it increases to $62.5\%$ if $\rho=0.5$.
+For given $\rho$, the equally most powerful IV sets are (4) and (5), and the least powerful set is (1).